idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeFarm.md

 - I admire their courage not to seek shelter in one of the fortified cities.
 - Good the crops are still growing.
 - Horse manure and cow dung... oh, well, I smelled worse.
+- Without the farmers Skyrim would be lost.
+- They are always looking for helping hands.
+One way to earn septims.
+- Many farms have lost two generations of farmers already.
+- I have seen  several farms burned to the ground by bandit groups.
+- Be thankful for these men and women.
+- A cabbage field...
+I prefer wheat.
+- They keep goats.
+I can smell them.
+- If you want fresh vegetables, buy them directly from the farmers.